KrupalWarale/unlimited-LLM-chatbot-puter.js/README.md

 # Puter AI Chatbot

 A clean, efficient AI chatbot powered by the Puter platform.
-Chat with multiple AI models including GPT-4, Claude, and DALL-E 3 with no backend required!
+Chat with multiple AI models including OpenAi, Gemini, Claude, and DALL-E 3 with no backend required!

 ## 🌟 Features